IbraheemOsama/MVVMCollection/README.md

 2) Microsoft Azure Mobile Service with MVVMCollection

 # Missing Features
-1) IOC Container for registering and resolving MVVMCollections of a certain Model Type
+1) IOC Container for registering and resolving MVVMCollections of a certain Model Type.

+2) Handling more complex scenarios not only CRUD operations.

-2) Any great feature that you see it needs to be implemented :)
+3) Any great feature that you see it needs to be implemented :)

 # Motivation
 I think it worth your effort to make a lot of developers happier, why MVVM Collection because in every project I developed I wasted a lot of time syncing between the UI and the Model.
 Thats why I start to think about MVVMCollection.